Big Brother 27 (American season): Format

 Big Brother follows a group of contestants, known as HouseGuests, who live inside a custom-built house outfitted with cameras and microphones that record them at all times.
 The HouseGuests are sequestered with no contact with the outside world.
 During their stay, the HouseGuests share their thoughts on their day-to-day lives inside the house in a private room known as the Diary Room.
 Each week, the HouseGuests compete to win power and safety inside the house.
 At the start of each week, the HouseGuests compete in a Head of Household (HOH) competition.
 The winner of the HOH competition is immune from eviction and selects two (or, in certain seasons, three) HouseGuests to be nominated for eviction.

-Three HouseGuests will compete in the BB Block Buster competition to become immediately of the block.
-Two HouseGuests will remain as nominees until one houseguest is evicted from the Big Brother house.

 Six HouseGuests are then selected to compete in the Power of Veto (POV) competition: the reigning HOH, the nominees, and other players selected by random draw.
 The winner of the POV competition has the right to either revoke the nomination of one of the nominated HouseGuests or to leave them as-is.
 If the POV winner uses this power, the HOH must immediately nominate another HouseGuest, other than the POV winner, for eviction.

+On eviction night, the three nominated HouseGuests compete in the BB Block Buster competition to immediately get removed off the block.
+The two remaining HouseGuests face the house vote for possible eviction.

-On eviction night, all HouseGuests vote to evict one of the nominees, though the HOH and the nominees are not allowed to vote.
+All HouseGuests vote to evict one of the nominees, though the HOH and the nominees are not allowed to vote.
 This vote is conducted in the privacy of the Diary Room.
 The nominee with the most votes is evicted from the house.
 In the event of a tie, the HOH casts the tie-breaking vote.
 The last seven evicted HouseGuests comprise the jury and are sequestered in a separate location following their eviction.
 The jury is only allowed to see the competitions and ceremonies that include all of the remaining HouseGuests; they are not shown any interviews or other footage that might include strategy or details regarding nominations.
 When there are only two remaining HouseGuests, the jury will vote for the season's winner, who receives a grand prize of $750,000.
 The viewing public awards an additional prize by choosing "America's Favorite HouseGuest", with the award being worth $50,000.
 All evicted HouseGuests are eligible to win this award except for those who either voluntarily leave or are forcibly removed for rule violations.